-• Research activities:
+• Scholarship activities:

-- A list of activities which constitute contributions to knowledge in the candidate's field(s) of research (see sections 2.1.1 and 2.2 for examples of relevant activities). - An explanation as to how each of the activities listed contributes to knowledge.
-This explanation may be as brief or lengthy as required to make the candidate's case. - Sufficient evidence to assess the quality of the candidate's contributions to knowledge, including: the rating and/or circulation of journals; the extent of the candidate's personal contribution to publications with multiple authors; the number and context of citations by other scholars; the extent of use of the candidate's publications at other academic institutions; any awards, independent reviews, or other relevant comments on the candidate's research activities; whether a conference was local, national or international; whether participation in a conference involved a poster, presentation or a keynote presentation, and whether the participation was by invitation; independent evidence of the impact that a candidate's work has had on the practice of his/her field; the status of referees, if any, commenting on a candidate's contribution to knowledge; etc.
+- A list of activities which constitute contributions to knowledge in the candidate's field(s) of scholarship (see section 2.1.1 for examples of relevant activities). - An explanation as to how each of the activities listed contributes to knowledge.
+This explanation may be as brief or lengthy as required to make the candidate's case.
+Often, for example in the case of papers in academic journals, peer-review is inherent in the publication process, and (because it is the essence of academic journals to publish new findings) neither the explanation required of the candidate, nor the confirmation by his/her representative, will be extensive.
+In other cases, the candidate's contribution to knowledge is not self-evident, for example as a participant in the drafting of policy documents for a public body.
+In these cases, in order for a candidate's activities to be regarded as a contribution to knowledge, the candidate will be required to explain in detail how this should be the case. - Sufficient evidence to assess the quality of the candidate's contributions to knowledge, including: the rating and/or circulation of journals; the extent of the candidate's personal contribution to publications with multiple authors; the number and context of citations by other scholars; the extent of use of the candidate's publications at other academic institutions; any awards, independent reviews, or other relevant comments on the candidate's scholarship activities; whether a conference was local, national or international; whether participation in a conference involved a poster, presentation or a keynote presentation, and whether the participation was by invitation; the extent of the candidate's personal contribution to policy documents as a member of a group; independent evidence of the impact that a candidate's work has had on the practice of his/her field; the status of referees, if any, commenting on a candidate's contribution to knowledge; etc. - Where a staff member is applying for ad hominem promotion, or where scholarship is one of the categories in which a candidate for an excellence or merit award claims to have exhibited exceptionally high achievement: - Note that the scholarship review procedure will also provide an objective account of the candidate's scholarship activities (see section 7). - Where any activity listed by the candidate in this category is not peer-reviewed as a normal consequence of publication, the candidate is encouraged to supply the name of a referee who can confirm that the activity is indeed a contribution to knowledge, and who can comment on the quality and impact of the activity.
+It is the candidate's responsibility to inform the referee that he/she is required to provide such confirmation in the referee's report.
+The FPRC will consider the objectivity and qualifications of the referee in deciding the extent to which the activity should be recognised as a legitimate contribution to knowledge.

-Teaching & learning activities:
+• Teaching & learning activities:

-- o A list of all courses taught, indicating whether they are undergraduate or postgraduate courses - o Details of research projects supervised at undergraduate, honours, masters and/or doctoral level - o Evidence of teaching performance (see section 2.1.2 for examples of relevant evidence) - A "teaching manifesto": a description of pedagogical approach; innovative teaching methods; participation in curriculum and/or programme design; and involvement in the development of new course materials
+- A list of all courses taught, indicating whether they are undergraduate or postgraduate courses - $\circ~$ Details of research projects supervised at undergraduate, honours, masters and/or doctoral level - o Evidence of teaching performance (see section 2.1.2 for examples of relevant evidence) - A "teaching manifesto": a description of pedagogical approach; innovative teaching methods; participation in curriculum and/or programme design; and involvement in the development of new course materials